The New Owner's Guide to Sparkling Spa Water (The Bromine Edition)

 🚀 Phase 1: The Start-Up

-Do this when you first fill your spa or after a water change.
+Do this when you first fill your spa, or after a water change.

 Balance First: Before adding sanitiser, you need a solid foundation.
 Test your water and adjust the pH to between 7.2 – 7.4.
+Also check your Alkalinity and Calcium Hardness and adjust if necessary (check your test strip bottle for the ideal ranges).

-The Bromine Boost: It's time to sanitise.
+The Bromine Boost: Now it's time to sanitise.

-- Dosage: Add 1 Bromine Tablet per 400 Litres of water.
+- Dosage: Add 1 Bromine Tablet per 400 litres of water.

 📅 Phase 2: Regular Maintenance